besttime-app/BestTime-Documentation/source/includes/_apireference.md

 * The venue is found but it could not be forecasted (when there is not enough data)
 * The forecast fails (internal error)

 When querying an existing forecast a query credit is subtracted for every request.
-Each subscription plan contains at least 1000x more query credits than forecast queries.
 The public API key can only perform read-only actions, but you could choose to hide the public key on public websites (e.g. in your website back-end) to lower your query credit usage (or to prevent abuse).

 | Goal                               | Credits used     | API Key required | Parameter       |
 |------------------------------------|------------------|------------------|-----------------|